LSSTDESC/CLMM/CONTRIBUTING.md

 Note: `fix:` should correspond to version changes to Y. The rest of the scopes above should be version changes to Z.

-3. Update the public documentation.
+## Updating Public Documentation on lsstdesc.org <a name="updating_public_docs"><\a>

 This is easy!
+Once you have merged all approved changes into master, you will want to update the public documentation.
 On your local computer just `git checkout publish-docs` to access the branch that hosts the compiled documentation.
 You will then need to merge all of the latest changes from master `git merge master`.
 Next, from the main CLMM directory (the one that contains `setup.py`) run `./publish_docs` and it does all of the work for you (including automatically pushing changes to Github)!
 Note, you will want to execute all cells of demo notebooks before running`./publish_docs` in order for the output to show in the public documentation.

 ## Additional resources <a name="additional_resources"></a>